-The impact individuals can have on these peacekeeping measures is significant, yet the potential impact that entire congregations, synods and denominations can have is immense.
-Are there items on this list in which your congregation excels?
+While the impact individuals can have on these peacekeeping measures is significant, the potential impact is significant that entire congregations, synods, and denominations may have.
+Are there items on this list in which your congregation currently excels?
 What are some next steps you could take to widen your impact?
 Are there items to which you feel God might be calling the congregation now?
 What are some next steps you might take together to discern this?

 VII.
-Preparation for Next Week (1-2 min.)
+Preparation for Next Week

-Ask participants to read the fifth section of the social statement, "Tasks" (pages 13-23).
-Invite participants interested in learning more about the ministry of the Rev. Dr. Martin Luther King Jr. to listen to his 1961 speech at the first triennial gathering of the Luther League here.
+Please read the fifth section "Tasks" of the social statement (pp 13-23).
+If you are interested in learning more about Rev. Dr. Martin Luther King Jr.'s ministry, listen to his speech at the first triennial gathering of the Luther League in 1961 here.

 VIII.
-Closing Hymn and Prayer (3-5 min.)
+Closing Hymn and Prayer